So You Think You Can Dance (American TV series) season 16: Top Four

 The Top Four is the last night of the competition, and sees the continuation of the All-stars (AS) in the opening group number, and as duet partners.
 Next week's finale showcases the Top Ten in favorite performances from the season.
-Each finalist will perform: a solo; four duets, one with an AS, and one with each of the other finalists; and the opening number.
+Each contestants will perform: a solo; four duets, one with an AS, and one with each of the other contestants; and the opening number.
 The votes from this week will be combined with last week's to reveal the winner in the finale.